 וַיְהִי בְּעָבְרוֹ וַיַּרְא אִישׁ וְהוּא עִוֵּר מִיּוֹם הִוָּלְדוֹ׃ וַיִּשְׁאֲלוּ אֹתוֹ תַּלְמִידָיו לֵאמֹר רַבִּי מִי הַחֹטֶא הוּא אוֹ יֹלְדָיו כִּי נוֹלַד עִוֵּר׃ וַיַּעַן יֵשׁוּעַ לֹא הוּא חָטָא וְלֹא יוֹלְדָיו אַךְ לְמַעַן יִגָּלוּ־בוֹ מַעַלְלֵי־אֵל׃ עָלַי לַעֲשׂוֹת מַעֲשֵׂי שֹׁלְחִי בְּעוֹד יוֹם יָבוֹא הַלַּיְלָה אֲשֶׁר־בּוֹ לֹא־יָכֹל אִישׁ לַעֲשׂוֹת׃ בְּעוֹדֶנִּי בָּעוֹלָם אוֹר הָעוֹלָם אָנִי׃ וַיְהִי כְּדַבְּרוֹ זֹאת וַיָּרָק עַל־הָאָרֶץ וַיַּעַשׂ טִיט מִן־הָרוֹק וַיִּמְרַח אֶת־הַטִּיט עַל־עֵינֵי הָעִוֵּר׃ וַיֹּאמֶר אֵלָיו לֵךְ וּרְחַץ בִּבְרֵכַת הַשִּׁלֹחַ הוּא שָׁלוּחַ וַיֵּלֶךְ וַיִּרְחַץ וַיָּבֹא וְעֵינָיו רֹאוֹת׃ וַיֹּאמְרוּ שְׁכֵנָיו וַאֲשֶׁר רָאוּ אֹתוֹ לְפָנִים כִּי־עִוֵּר הוּא הֲלֹא הוּא הַיּשֵׁב וְשֹׁאֵל צְדָקָה׃ אֵלֶּה אָמְרוּ כִּי־זֶה הוּא וְאֵלֶּה אָמְרוּ אַךְ־דּוֹמֶה לּוֹ וְהוּא אָמַר אֲנִי הוּא׃ וַיֹּאמְרוּ אֵלָיו וְאֵיךְ נִפְקְחוּ עֵינֶיךָ׃ וַיַּעַן וַיֹאמֶר אִישׁ אֲשֶׁר־נִקְרָא שְׁמוֹ יֵשׁוּעַ עָשָׂה טִיט וַיִּמְרַח עַל־עֵינַי וַיֹּאמֶר אֵלַי לֵךְ וּרְחַץ בִּבְרֵכַת הַשִּׁלֹחַ וָאֵלֵךְ וָאֶרְחַץ וַתִּפָּקַחְנָה עֵינָי׃ וַיֹּאמְרוּ אֵלָיו וְאַיּוֹ וַיֹּאמֶר לֹא יָדָעְתִּי׃

-While passing through (the city of Jerusalem) He saw a man who was blind from the day of his birth.
-His disciples asked Him, saying, “Rabbi, who is the sinner?
+While passing through (the city of Jerusalem) he saw a man who was blind from the day of his birth.
+His disciples asked him, saying, “Rabbi, who is the sinner?
 Is it he or his parents, since he was born blind?”
 Yeshua answered, “Neither he sinned, nor did his parents, but it was so that the works of the Almighty may be revealed in him.
-I must do the deeds of the One who sent Me while it is still day.
+I must do the deeds of the One who sent me while it is still day.
 The night will come when no one will be able to do so.
 While I am still in the world, I am the Light of the World.”
-When He had spoken this, He spat upon the ground, made mud from the saliva, and smeared the mud on the eyes of the blind man.
+When he had spoken this, he spat upon the ground, made mud from the saliva, and smeared the mud on the eyes of the blind man.
 He said to him, “Go and wash in the Pool of Shiloach,” which means, “sent.”
 He went and washed and came back with seeing eyes.
 His neighbors and those who saw that he was blind before said, “Is he not the one who sits and asks for tzedakah (charity)?”
 Some said, “This is the one.”
 Others said, “He just looks like him.”
 But he said, “It is I!”
 They said to him, “How were your eyes opened?”
-He answered, “A man named the Salvation of Adonai (Yeshua) made mud and smeared it on My eyes and said to Me, ‘Wash in the Shiloach Pool.’
+He answered, “A man named the Salvation of HaShem (Yeshua) made mud and smeared it on my eyes and said to me, ‘Wash in the Shiloach Pool.’
 I went and I washed, and my eyes were opened!”
-They said to him, “Where is He?”
+They said to him, “Where is he?”
 He said, “I do not know.”

 The prophet Isaiah predicted that in messianic times various signs would occur.
 The Messiah miraculously would “open the eyes of the blind” spiritually and physically (Isaiah 29:18; 35:5; 42:6-7): “On that day the deaf will hear words of a book (divrey-sefer), and out of their gloom and darkness the eyes of the blind will see.
 Then the eyes of the blind will be opened and the ears of the deaf will be unstopped.”

-“I am Adonai, I have called You in righteousness,
+“I am HaShem (the NAME), I have called You in righteousness,

 I will also hold You by the hand and watch over You,